loafey/master-thesis/Opponent_Questions.md

   - Why is DBSCAN in the toolchain - it seems to be inferior to IP.LSH.DBSCAN
   - How accurate is IP.LSH.DBSCAN compared to DBSCAN?

 - The accuracy benchmarks you have presented seem to have been done on dataset 4.
 Did you test it on the other datasets, and if so, what were the results?

 - IP.LSH.DBSCAN mentions pointers and references as an advantage.
 Is this not possible in DBSCAN?

+# Live
+- In the report you talk about 96 dimensional vectors, but you could also argue that you have 2.
+- Consumption over time.
+How come you treat this as a 96 dimensional vector as opposed to a 2
+- dimensional vector.

+  How do you determine the best combination of parameters?
+Bruteforce of parameters.¨ What is the multi-metric evaulation, -- and does the same combination work well with DBSCAN

+  You mention that DBSCAN is good for accuracy but the Rand Index is low